Saba Qom F.C.: Move to Qom

 In 2008 Saba relocated to Qom because the city of Tehran had many football teams with low attendance figures.
 The team was renamed Saba Qom after the move.
 Saba was one of the few teams of the league in 2008–09 season which did not change managers during the season and finished in 6th position at the end of the season something that happened again in the next season.

 In the 2011–12 Persian Gulf Cup, Saba Qom finished 4th securing a play-off spot for the 2013 AFC Champions League.
 In the play-off Saba lost to Al Shabab on penalties and failed to qualify to the group stage.

 Ali Daei Era

-In July 2015 Saba announced that legendary former Iranian footballer and coach Ali Daei would lead the club for the 2015–16 Persian Gulf Pro League season.
-Daei attracted several former national team players to the club, namely: Hamed Lak, Ghasem Dehnavi, Amir Hossein Sadeghi, Reza Haghighi, Mohammad Ghazi and Hashem Beikzadeh.
+In July 2015 Saba announced that Ali Daei would lead the club for the 2015–16 Persian Gulf Pro League season.
 Saba started well and were within contention of an AFC Champions League in the first half of the season, but in the second half they faltered and eventually finished in seventh place.